ThiagoLaass/ThiagoLaass/README.md

 ### 🏆 Achievements
 - 🎓 Engineering Student at PUC Minas with an interdisciplinary focus.
-- 🥇 Twice recognized for excellence in interdisciplinary projects.
+- 🥇 Once recognized for excellence in interdisciplinary projects.
 - 🌟 Contributor to innovative projects using AI and cutting-edge technologies.
 - 📢 Active participant in the Experimental Software Agency at Pontifícia Universidade Católica de Minas Gerais, gaining hands-on experience in real-world projects and teamwork.
 ---